 While there are times to be concerned, and even righteously angry, about the decisions and policies of presidents, Christians should not respond with (sinful) anger or despair.
 Even in our efforts to bring about change, we should not expect perfect justice to be carried out in this life.

-Like everyone else, the president will give an account to God on the last day (Romans 2:6–11; 2 Corinthians 5:10).
+Like everyone else, the winner of the 2020 election will give an account to God on the last day (Romans 2:6–11; 2 Corinthians 5:10).
 His works and words will be judged, and the consequences of his policies will be weighed with perfect justice.
 In some cases, we may see that we were wrong.
 In other cases, we may see that the injustice was even greater than we thought.
 Either way, the answer to Abraham’s rhetorical question—“Shall not the Judge of all the earth do what is just?”
 (Genesis 18:25)—is an emphatic yes.

 Because presidents are finite (see #3 above), they need the Lord’s help in a multitude of ways.
-They need courage to do what is right, even when it’s not in their political interest.
-They need discernment to make difficult decisions; they need wisdom to see what will best serve the good of all people, including the poor and the vulnerable.
+They need the courage to do what is right, even when it’s not in their political interest.
+Also, they need discernment to make difficult decisions.
+They need the wisdom to see what will best serve the good of all people.
+This includes the poor and the vulnerable.
 In short, they need the Lord—which means they also need our prayers.

 Just as we are in need of grace, mercy, and strength on a daily basis, so also the president needs these things.
-We ought to pray that the Lord would save him, give him grace to lead, and bless his leadership for the good of the church, our neighbors, and the world (1 Timothy 2:1–4).
-He may be powerful and influential in an earthly sense, but with respect to the Lord, he is needy.
+We ought to pray that the Lord would save him, give him the grace to lead, and bless his leadership for the good of the church, our neighbors, and the world (1 Timothy 2:1–4).
+The winner of the 2020 election may be powerful and influential in an earthly sense, but with respect to the Lord, he is needy.